The MATCH Lab grant process

 Note: Fundraising legislation varies from state to state.
 Before submitting a Plus1 application, please familiarise yourself with your state’s legislation.
 Information is available at The Funding Centre and ATO websites.

 - Stage 5: Project delivery

 Successful recipients can commence their project or activity once they finish fundraising.
 Recipients are expected to check in with us on the progress of the project and the impact of MATCH Lab.

-Recipients are required to submit a fundraising campaign survey within 30 days of the end of the campaign, or by 30 June 2018; and a project report within 12 weeks of your project’s completion, or by 30 June 2019.
+Recipients are required to submit a fundraising campaign report (acquittal 1) within 30 days of the end of their fundraising campaign, and a project report within 12 weeks of the project’s completion (acquittal 2).

-These reports will include financial reconciliation of your funding, and some questions on what you learnt from the experience.MATCH Lab recipients must provide all project/activity reports to us to meet contractual obligations.
-We cannot provide further funding to organisations with overdue progress reports.
+These reports will include financial reconciliation of your funding, and some questions on what you learnt from the experience.MATCH Lab recipients must provide all reports to us to meet contractual obligations.
+We cannot provide further funding to organisations with overdue acquittals.